The Susan M. Hunter scholarship opens on February 1, 2025

 Incoming first-time freshmen, along with enrolled full-time college and graduate students, must have a minimum cumulative GPA of 3.3.
 Students may be working toward a degree in any area of study.

-Students must be enrolled full-time in an accredited two-year or four-year college or university, or an accredited graduate program.
+Students must plan to be enrolled full-time in an accredited two-year or four-year college or university, or an accredited graduate program for the Fall semester of 2025 (verification will be required before award is issued).